meltano/meltano/docs/src/docs/README.md

 #### August 2021

-August continues our bug bashing theme behind the scenes, but we also aim to make progress on several high-level features.
+August continues our bug bashing theme behind the scenes, while we also make progress on several high-level features.
 We're undergoing a large refactor to make Meltano pipelines composable, as well as working to add support for the `analyzer` and `validator` plugin types.
 Also important is supporting the Singer ecosystem even more with updates to MeltanoHub and our overall GitHub presence for community connectors.